kenshoo/file-format-streaming-converter/README.md

 Afterwards, you send both the source input stream and the dest output stream to convert:

+    XlsxToCsvConverter xlsxToCsvConverter = new XlsxToCsvConverter.Builder().build(); //building a new converter with default parameters
     File destinationFile = new File(DEST_FILE_NAME); //destination file FileOutputStream outputStream = new FileOutputStream(actualTranslatedFile);
     InputStream inputStream = ClassLoader.getSystemResourceAsStream(fileNameToTranslate);